 The GNI Fellowship in Digital Marketing connects INN member news organizations with recent college graduates who have completed a digital apprenticeship at COOP, an initiative that equips low-income and first-generation graduates of public colleges with the digital skills and peer connections they need to overcome underemployment.
 Fellows hold full-time, 6-month paid positions working on community engagement, digital marketing, digital communications and audience growth.
 Mentorship is a critical component of this fellowship, and host organizations should have a full-time staff member dedicated to digital strategy who will guide the fellow’s work.
 Past fellows worked on growing social media reach, streamlining workflows across platforms and designing surveys to improve newsletter readership engagement.
 Participating newsrooms will be reimbursed up to $30,000 per fellow toward salary and payroll expenses.
 Read more about the program here.

-Applications for INN members for summer 2023 are closed.
-Please contact INN’s Sara Shahriari if you are interested in 2024 fellowships.
+Please contact INN’s Sara Shahriari if you are interested in hosting a 2024 fellow.

 Emma Bowen Foundation and INN partner to bring EBF Fellows into more than 20 INN member organizations each summer.
 These undergraduate fellows are exploring careers including sales, human resources, marketing, journalism, finance, production, software development and engineering.
 The program is part of INN’s strategic initiative to cultivate a diverse talent pipeline essential in propelling the nonprofit sector’s innovation and growth, with generous support from Democracy Fund.
 Learn more about the Emma Bowen Foundation here.

-Applications for INN members for summer 2023 are closed.
-Please contact INN’s Sara Shahriari if you are interested in 2024 internships.Back to top
+Applications for INN members for summer 2024 are closed – please email INN’s Sara Shahriari if you are interested in hosting a 2025 intern.